MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 #### Interaction with Krag Rock-Biter

 **Krag Rock-Biter Dialogue**:
-- **Greeting**: "Ah, you must be the reinforcements!
+- **Greeting**: "Ah, you must be the Reinforcements !
 Your arrival is timely.
 We have much work to do, and Grumshar’s blessing is with us."
 - **Introduction**: "I am Krag Rock-Biter, a humble servant of our Chieftain and Grumshar.
 Welcome to our home."

 **Insight Check (DC 13)**:
-- Success: The players sense that Krag is genuinely welcoming but also cautious and observant.
+- Success: You get the sense that Krag is genuinely welcoming but also cautious and observant.
+He is large, but his eyes are kind.
-- Failure: The players might not pick up on Krag’s cautious nature but will still understand his welcoming demeanor.
+- Failure: Krag is big.
+He seems like a nice dude.
+He kind of reminds you of your favorite uncle.

 #### Players’ Response